Written By: Amjad Ali Rind

 In the past few months, COVID-19 made a huge change worldwide.
 The world has witnessed a great disruption due to the coronavirus pandemic.
-Coronavirus effect has paralyzed almost all walks of life.
-Besides health concerns, Corona virus implications for business have also impacted other numerous businesses and industries around the world facing economic losses as a result of the outbreak.
+The coronavirus effect has paralyzed almost all walks of life.
+Besides health concerns, Coronavirus implications for businesses have also impacted other numerous businesses and industries around the world facing economic losses as a result of the outbreak.
 More specifically, due to the spread of coronavirus, many countries will suffer financially.

 How has the virus affected your work?

 Despite the doom and gloom around the world, there are some positive aspects.
-Around the world, the domestic and international small and medium enterprises (SMEs) and multinational companies (MCs) are bearing the brunt of coronavirus.
-They are temporary in closing their business or shut down in the worst situations and lock down.
+Around the world, domestic and international small and medium enterprises (SMEs) and multinational companies (MCs) are bearing the brunt of the coronavirus.
+They are temporarily in closing their business or shut down in the worst situations and lockdowns.

-Moreover, thousands of goods containers have been grounded at ports for weeks, public and commercial transport have been thwarted or experiencing delays and cancellation, countless cities and countryside are under corona lockdown worldwide.
-Moreover, they are now reflecting on their values about the material and immaterial things.
-The legislature is making short term and long term policies to deal with the daily happenings and catering to the needs of their peoples despite there is a strain on the side of the supply chain.
-Both short-term and medium-term goods sale and production have drastically declined during the pandemic because of the worldwide lockdown.
+Moreover, thousands of goods containers have been grounded at ports for weeks, public and commercial transport have been thwarted or experiencing delays and cancellations, and countless cities and countryside are under corona lockdown worldwide.
+Moreover, they are now reflecting on their values about material and immaterial things.
+The legislature is making short-term and long-term policies to deal with the daily happenings and catering to the needs of their people despite there being a strain on the side of the supply chain.
+Both short-term and medium-term goods sales and production have drastically declined during the pandemic because of the worldwide lockdown.
 It is estimated that the revenues will decrease by 20% in 2020 and companies are going to see an inevitable reduction in their yearly targets.